Do You Believe in Magic?

 In June 2018, I had lost my grandfather.
-He was well in his nineties and watching him go from the sweet and gentle grandpa I had known to a very fragile state was difficult — but it was essentially a part of life.
+He was in his nineties, and watching him go from the sweet and happy jiichan to not remembering who I was, was difficult.
+It was a part of life.
 I understood that and accepted it.

-In September, I had lost my father.
-He was only 62 and watching the strong, ambitious, and full of character of the man who instantly had disappeared seemed foreign to me.
-It was the purest love I had ever known and I did not understand and still have not accepted it.
+That September, I had lost my father.
+He was only 62, and watching the strong, ambitious, goofy man disappear seemed foreign to me.
+It was the purest love I had ever known.
+I did not understand it and still have not accepted it.

-A week after losing my father, I had lost my friend to cancer.
-He was 28-years-old and was an artist at heart with a creative mind and soul.
+A week after losing my father, I lost my friend to cancer.
+He was 28-years-old and was an artist with a creative mind and soul.
 He chose death with dignity.
-I had to dig deep within me to understand and wholeheartedly had to accept the choice he had made and that was to be at peace.
+I had to dig deep within me to understand and wholeheartedly had to accept his choice.
+I was at peace with it and had accepted it.

 So to sum it all up, 2018 was the year that I had all sight of magic.
 To me, such a thing no longer existed.

 My dad was a big believer in the law of attraction and that if you wanted something bad enough, it would deliver.
 So on the night of his funeral, I thought long, hard, and deep into my soul that I could manifest my dad back.
 I was so sure it was going to happen and he would magically walk into my room, sit on my bed, and tell me, “I’m here.
 It’s okay.”

 Because that was the magic of the universe — ask and you shall receive.
 I asked, and with all my heart and soul I sat on my bed and watched that door.
 He never walked through that door, because the reality was, we laid him to rest that day with a hundred prayers and tears that would seal the vase where his cremated ashes would remain.